SandeepAswathnarayana/self-driving-car-engineer-nd/CarND-Behavioral-Cloning-P3/README.md

 ## Compiling and Details About Files In This Directory

+Run `model.py` to run the training.
+The best performing model on the testset is saved automatically.
+To use the autonomous driving mode of the simulator, run drive.py after the simulator was started and set in autonomous mode.

+### CPU Usage
+Set the `cfg.cuda` flag in `model.py` to `False`.

+### GPU Acceleration
+Switching from the CPU to the GPU is quite easy and will result in a massive speed-up.
+Just set the `cfg.cuda` flag in `model.py` to `True`.
+Make sure you installed the CUDA Framework from Nvidia.
+If CUDA runs out of memory, reduce the batch size until it fits into your video memory.

 ### `drive.py`

 Usage of `drive.py` requires you have saved the trained model as an h5 file, i.e. `model.h5`.
 See the [Keras documentation](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model) for how to create this file using the following command: